-- The Attenborough’s Pitcher Plant ranks as one of the largest carnivorous plants known to exist.
-As a result of their great size, their bowl actually measures large enough to occasionally trap and digest small rodents.
+- First of all, the Attenborough’s Pitcher Plant ranks as one of the largest carnivorous plants known to exist.
+As a result of its great size, its bowl actually measures large enough to occasionally trap and digest small rodents.

-- This remarkable plant was named after the famed naturalist Sir David Attenborough.
+- Not surprisingly, this remarkable plant bears the name of the famed naturalist Sir David Attenborough.
 He has been a great enthusiast of the entire genus, throughout his life.
 His work also continues to inspire others to follow in his footsteps.

-- Many botanists list this species as one of the 10 rarest plants in the world, and as a result, the IUCN lists it as Critically Endangered.
-They also inhabit a range that is both extremely restricted and isolated.
+- In addition, many botanists list this species as one of the 10 rarest plants in the world.
+As s direct result of this, the IUCN lists it as Critically Endangered.
+It also inhabits a range that is both extremely restricted and isolated.
 This fact serves to further earn the status.

 Attenborough’s Pitcher Plant Physical Description

-The pitcher itself remains its best known feature by far.
-That’s due to the fact that it ranks as one of the largest known to man, with some having a volume of as much as 2.1 qt (2 l).
+However,the pitcher itself remains its best known feature by far.
+That’s due to the fact that it ranks as one of the largest known to man.
+In fact, some individual specimens achieve a total volume of as much as 2.1 qt (2 l).

 It also only inhabits a specific area, even there.
 It only grows at altitudes of more than 4,757 ft (1,450 m) above sea level.
 In addition, the species only develops among shrubs of less than 5.9 ft (1.8 m) in height.
 It primarily grows in regions rocky soil.

 While this species has been proven to occasionally feed on rodents, its principal prey consists of large insects.
 Furthermore, these plants developed a symbiotic relationship with mosquitoes.
 The larva live in the water that collects in its bowl.